 The freelance world can feel rather polarised at times.
 At one end of the scale you have many people on forums and Reddit threads working hard to make their first $100.
 At the other you have the sites that seem to exist for people to show off their “six figure” incomes.

-What about the vast majority of us freelancers who are somewhere in the middle?
+What about the vast majority freelancers who are somewhere in the middle?
 The freelancers who have periods of struggle and anxiety, and then periods when there’s plenty of work and life’s all good?

 This is where the honesty comes in.
 There’s no point in bravado.
 Freelancers face unique challenges that those in “regular” jobs will never understand.
 So, first off, share the ups and downs with the people who DO understand – whether you find them through real-life networking or on online platforms such as our own private advice group.

 Next, be honest with your clients.
 Have you reached a point when the rate one used to pay is no longer enough to justify your time?
 Be honest with them.
 Are they not paying at the frequency and speed you agreed?
 Be honest with them.

 Freelancing’s not a poker game or an episode of The Apprentice.
 With honesty at the core of all you do, things can become much more straightforward.

 I’m sure there’s no need for us to dwell too much on the epidemic of late payment in the freelance industry.
 It can be a massive problem.

 However, it’s also down to you not to be a pushover, nor to be haphazard around issuing invoices.
 All too often I see freelancers bring late payment problems on themselves.
 Key examples include freelancers not issuing invoices on a regular schedule, and freelancers not providing adequate information, lining themselves up for queries and disputes.

 It makes a huge difference if clients are left in no doubt that you treat credit control seriously.
 Invoices should be sent promptly, to the right person, and always detail exactly what work they are for.
 If you think these things sound obvious, I can assure you that plenty of freelancers get even these basics wrong.